 Sleep is important for healthy kids.
 We allow our children to read books or listen to the radio before bed.
 Technology is addicting and can to promote unhealthy sleep.

-- No technology allowed in bedrooms, all technology in public areas.
+- No technology allowed in bedrooms or bathrooms, all technology in public areas.

 There is a lot of undesirable information on the internet and no program can guard against it all.
 We require our kids to use the devices in communal areas so we can monitor their activities.

 - No unapproved apps, parents review all programs and have all passwords.